Spray Foam Installation for Homes & Buildings in the Lowcountry Area

 - Medium-density: R-5.7 or more for 2 lbs./cu.ft. closed-cell foam (good for interior walls, unvented attics or continual insulation) when noise reduction or additional water barrier is needed

-- Low density: R-3.6 or more for 0.5 lbs./cu.ft. closed-cell foam (good for interior wall cavities, ducts, ceilings and unvented attics) when sound reduction or more air barrier is needed
+- Low density: R-3.6 or more for 0.5 lbs./cu.ft. open-cell foam (good for interior wall cavities, ceilings and unvented attics) when sound reduction or more air barrier is needed

 Is spray foam insulation safe?